 Michigan, New York, Florida, and a few other states have no-fault insurance laws.
-These laws expedite claims, and limit damages, in “fender-bender” crashes which only cause property damage.
+These laws expedite claims, and limit damages, in “fender-bender” crashes that only cause property damage.
 Michigan’s no-fault law has been amended several times, most recently in 2019.
 Due to the fluid nature of this law, it is always important to contact an attorney regardless of the extent of damages in a vehicle collision.

-At Buchanan Firm, our dedicated personal injury lawyers in Grand Rapids handle all types of injury and medical malpractice claims.
-No case is too big or too small for our experienced team to care about and to handle successfully.
+At Buchanan Firm, our dedicated injury lawyers in Grand Rapids handle all types of injury and medical malpractice claims.
+No case is too big or too small for our experienced team to care about and handle successfully.
 We approach every matter with the same careful attention to detail, and we are never satisfied with anything other than the best possible result under the circumstances.

 Most vehicle owners have PIP (Personal Injury Protection) insurance.
 A PIP claim is the best way to resolve non-injury claims.

 As a rule of thumb, if your vehicle was driveable after the accident, a PIP/no-fault claim is probably appropriate.